RickyBaca28/Fig-It/README.md

 # Fig-It
-(A personnel project to practice web development and learn new frameworks/tools) An all purpose trading website
+(A personnel project to practice web development and learn new frameworks/tools) <br>
+A soon to be all purpose trading website!

 ## Requirements
 Make sure the following are installed
 * node v12
 * npm 6.11.3
-* TODO: docker
+* docker

 ## How to run app
 ```